NASA Completes Initial Tests On X-66 High-Efficiency Airliner Design

 Key Takeaways:

-• NASA's X-66 Sustainable Flight Demonstrator completed initial low-speed wind tunnel tests.
+• NASA's X-66 Sustainable Flight Demonstrator (SFD) project completed its initial round of low-speed wind tunnel testing at Langley Research Center, collecting lift and drag data.

 See a mistake?
 Contact us.